strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-  Registers `callback` which will fire when event with matching `event descriptor` is emitted
+  Registers `callback` which will fire when event with matching `event descriptor` is emitted.

 - **Usage:**
   ```js